AI isn’t what helps you solve that

 I am a huge believer in latency as an important part of UI feel.
 I am also a believer in optimizing against what you can measure.
 In this regard I see a hole in the open-source ecosystem: We have no structured ways to measure GUI lag.

-Lag When I say lag I mean the time between you pressing a physical button on your keyboard/mouse, and a change becoming visible on screen.
+When I say lag I mean the time between you pressing a physical button on your keyboard/mouse, and a change becoming visible on screen.
+I worry that this measurement in particular is suffering on modern systems with modern programming techniques and with no cheap and easy way to measure the effect we can’t even discuss it.

 Reuters 3000 keypad